crazydj8/DesignAlgorithms/Misc. Algos/Recursive_algos/README.md

 **image courtesy:** Introduction to The Design and Analysis of Algorithms by Anany Levitin

-## Algorithm to generate Fibonacci sequence till n
+## Algorithm to find nth term of the Fibonacci sequence

 ![pesudo_fibo](../../img/fibonacci.png)